City Palace - Udaipur

 At a distance of 3 km from Udaipur City Railway Station, Udaipur City Palace is a beautiful royal palace complex situated on the banks of Lake Pichola in Udaipur city of Rajasthan.
-This majestic City Palace is among the top places to visit in Udaipur and often distinguished as the largest palace complex in India that can be visit as part of Rajasthan tour.
+This majestic palace is the largest palace complex in India, and among the must include places in Udaipur packages.

-The City Palace was built initially by Maharana Udai Singh in 1559 AD, when he shifted his capital from the erstwhile Chittorgarh to the new found city of Udaipur.
-The Palace was built over a period of nearly 400 years, with contributions from several rulers of the Mewar dynasty.
+The City Palace was built initially by Maharana Udai Singh in 1559 AD when he shifted his capital from the erstwhile Chittorgarh to the newly found city of Udaipur.
+The Palace was built over nearly 400 years, with contributions from several rulers of the Mewar dynasty.

-Among the top Udaipur tourist places, the City Palace boasts of the wonderful blend of Medieval European and Indian architectural styles.
-Set at an average elevation of 598 m, the Palace has several towers, domes and arches, which add to the flavor of heritage site.
-Courtyards, pavilions, terraces, corridors, rooms and hanging gardens make up the entire palace.
+Among the top Udaipur tourist places, the City Palace boasts of a wonderful blend of Medieval European and Indian architectural styles.
+Set at an average elevation of 598 m, the Palace has several towers, domes, and arches, which add to the flavor of the heritage site.
+Courtyards, pavilions, terraces, corridors, rooms, and hanging gardens make up the entire palace.
 Encircled by fortifications, this imposing Palace is built using granite and marble.

 The Palace has several gates that are known as Pols.
 Bara Pol (Great Gate) is the main gate to the City Palace complex.
 A triple-arched gate, which is known as Tripolia can be reached by passing Bara Pol.
 Eight marble arches or toranas, where kings used to weigh themselves with gold and silver, are located between these two gates.
 Elephant Gate or the Hathi Pol is located across Tripolia.